quipo/workerpoolmanager/README.md

 # Task / worker pool manager in Go

-- Starts cli tasks automatically
+- Start cli tasks automatically
 - Maintain the desidered number of worker processes for each task
 - Handle automatic restarts when a worker dies or stalls